hughobrien/zfs-remote-mirror/README.md

 	root@local# cp /usr/home/hugh/.ssh/knox-ca.pub /mnt/etc/ssh/knox-ca
 	root@local# ssh-keygen -t ed25519 -f /mnt/etc/ssh/ssh_host_ed25519_key # press <enter> when prompted for a passphrase

 Note the key fingerprint generated from the above.
-Lastly, we should also add some entropy.
+Lastly, we should set a nameserver and add some entropy.

+	root@local# echo "nameserver 8.8.4.4" > /etc/resolv.conf
 	root@local# dd if=/dev/random of=/mnt/entropy bs=4k count=1

 Last thing is to put the *zfs-receive* script into the *root* user's home folder.
 Edit */mnt/root/zfs-receive.sh*: